 Your tour includes all your land travel (coach and inter island ferry), accommodation plus the care and attention of your Kiwi Guide for the entire trip.

-Breakfast is included every morning, and a selection of lunches and dinners throughout the trip.
+Breakfast is included every morning, and a selection of lunches throughout the trip.

 All activities and entrance fees for everything specifically mentioned in the itinerary is included.